MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 Time Crowd Level Best For What to Watch Out For

-Early morning Lower Fast shopping, calmer aisles, shorter checkout lines Some sections may feel quieter, but always check current store hours before visiting
+Early morning Lower Fast shopping, calmer aisles, shorter checkout lines Some sections may feel quieter; check current hours before making a special trip

 Midday Medium to high Travelers already sightseeing around Shibuya You may need to carry your purchases for the rest of the day